 Musical stimulation could be applied to students from 3-months-of-age to 3-years-of-age.
 These first years of life constitute an especially critical stage since their perceptive, motor, cognitive, affective and social linguistic abilities will be configured during this time period.
+That is the reason why it's a suitable time to learn and develop their first musical skills.
 The latter, if successful, will allow a balanced interaction with the surrounding world.

 Students eligible for the development of musical activities in the classroom: